| |

 these takes the dual part of station-master and signalman.
 The time table is

-of the largest railroad systems in the United States
+about the size of a postage stamp. of the largest railroad systems in the United States

 has a small branch connecting St. Clair, Mich., with Memphis, 16 miles distant.